RedFurrFox/RedFurrFox/README.md

 # Hi There GitHub Users!!!
-Motto: "Learn to all of your failures, this will teach and guide you in your sweet bright future."
+Motto: "Learn to all of your failures, this will teach and guide you towards to your sweet bright future."

 ---